DebbiePotts87/how-to-visit-the-netherlands/README.md

 # User Experience (UX)

 ## User Stories
-* First Time Visitor Goals
+* First-Time Visitor Goals
-    1. As a first time user I would like to gain basic knowledge of country
+    1. As a first-time user, I would like to gain basic knowledge of country
-    2. As a first time user I want to easily navigate through the website and gain information on cities I may not have heard of
+    2. As a first-time user, I want to easily navigate through the website and gain information on cities I may not have heard of
-    3. As a first time user I would like a selection of different activities to choose from in each city
+    3. As a first-time user, I would like a selection of different activities to choose from in each city
-    4. As a user I would like an easy to follow map
+    4. As a first-time user, I would like an easy-to-follow map

 * Returning Visitor Goals
-    1. As a returning visitor I would like to find addressed and information on attractions and activities quickly and smoothly
+    1. As a returning visitor, I would like to find addressed and information on attractions and activities quickly and smoothly
-    2. As a returning user I would like to use the city maps to navigate and find places in the city
+    2. As a returning user, I would like to use the city maps to navigate and find places in the city
-    3. As a returning user I would like to provide feedback, suggestions and give recommendations
+    3. As a returning user, I would like to provide feedback, suggestions and give recommendations
-    4. As a returning user I would like to see new cities and information added in future updates
+    4. As a returning user, I would like to see new cities and information added in future updates

 * Frequent User Goals
-    1. As a frequent user I would like to use the city maps to navigate the city
+    1. As a frequent user, I would like to use the city maps to navigate the city
-    2. As a frequent user I would like to see new cities and activities in future updates
+    2. As a frequent user, I would like to see new cities and activities in future updates
-    3. As a frequent user I would like to provide feedback, suggestions and recommendations
+    3. As a frequent user, I would like to provide feedback, suggestions and recommendations

 ## 5 Planes of UX Design

 ### Strategy
 * What problem the project intends to solve.
-    * Users looking for information on activities and places to eat in The Netherlands are provided with hundreds of websites, however these websites all contain the same information.
+    * Users looking for information on activities and places to eat in The Netherlands are provided with hundreds of websites however, these websites all contain the same information.
 To find multiple activities that are not the same the user would have to use multiple sites.
-This website aims to break out of the typical theme for a tourist site for The Netherlands and provide out of the box places to visit, eat and special events.
+This website aims to break out of the typical theme for a tourist site for The Netherlands and provide out-of-the-box places to visit, eat and special events.
     * User needs.
         * Somewhere to eat
-        * Somewhere to visit which isn't a well known tourist attraction
+        * Somewhere to visit that isn't a well known tourist attraction
-        * An event to visit which isn't widely known about
+        * An event to visit that isn't widely known about
         * Map to help with navigation
         * Media (Images and/or videos) to provide visual information
-    * Busniess needs.
+    * Business needs.
         * Feedback on the places listed on the site
-        * Hear from users on new places to visit/research into for future updates
+        * Hear from users on new places to visit/research for future updates
-        * Link to external sites such as resturants, once foot traffic is up reach out and offer honest, paid reviews
+        * Link to external sites such as restaurants, once foot traffic is up reach out and offer honest, paid reviews
-    * Target audience.
-        * Travellers and backpackers
+    * Target audience.Travelers and backpackers
         * Weekend breaks
     * Why our site?
-        * Less tourist attractions and more seeing the real country
-        * Other well known sites only provide information on major attractions which are normally more expensive and busy
+        * Fewer tourist attractions and more seeing the real country.
+Other well-known sites only provide information on major          attractions which are normally more expensive and busy

     #### Viability and Feasibility
     | Task                         | Importance | Viability/Feasibility |